subquery/documentation/docs/run_publish/publish.md

 ![Staging slot](/assets/img/staging_slot.png)

-Fill in the IPFS CID of the new version of your SubQuery project codebase that you want deployed (see the documetation to publish to IPFS [here](#publish-your-subquery-project-to-ipfs).
+Fill in the IPFS CID of the new version of your SubQuery project codebase that you want deployed (see the documentation to publish to IPFS [here](#publish-your-subquery-project-to-ipfs).
 This will cause a longer downtime depending on the time it takes to index the current chain.
 You can always report back here for progress.

 ### Using the CLI